HriGrit/HriGrit/README.md

-- 👋 Hi, I’m @HriGrit
+- 👋 Hi, I’m @Ayush
-- 👀 I’m interested in ... not in kpop
+- 👀 I’m interested in ...
+Full Stack development and AI/ML
 - 🌱 I’m currently learning ...
-Heavnly Aura breathing thunder strike part 1
+MERN Stack
 - 💞️ I’m looking to collaborate on ...
-Breathing
+MERN stack
-- 📫 How to reach me ...
-Deep Breathes
+- 📫 How to reach me ... linkedin

 <!---
 HriGrit/HriGrit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.